flyteorg/flyteidl/gen/pb-protodoc/flyteidl/core/security.proto.rst

 .. _api_field_flyteidl.core.Secret.group:

 group
-  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The name of the secret group where to find the key referenced above.
+  (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The name of the secret group where to find the key referenced below.
+For K8s secrets, this should be the name of the v1/secret object.
+For Confidant, this should be the Credential name.
+For Vault, this should be the secret name.
+  For AWS Secret Manager, this should be the name of the secret.
   +required